abdelaatife/Co-markter_users/README.md

 · You will be able to manage your marketing budget and measure your success.

+.will help you to do tasks using a gamification UX pattern, And get notified  every day  for a mission to do based on analytics .

 · will help you understand your customers and their interests so you can adapt to their needs.

 · You will be in constant communication with your customers and keep you close to them.